varshiths/scg-augmented/diary.md

 | HID Bias |  30% | 0.209 | 0.334 | 0.444 |
 | Published | - | 0.580 | 0.649 | 0.668 |

+- HID is on a subset of VG.
+The fall in performance is possibly because of that.
+- Why VG Bias falls so much in performance with limited data as compared to No-Bias is not clear as well.

 ## 7th May - 1st May

 Concept Net Summary: